 Independent Research Experience

-The third theme was the computational knowledge students acquired while participating in independent research.
-Involvement in independent research helped students to take their course knowledge and transfer it to applications, seeing the messiness of non-classroom applications.
+The third theme was the computational knowledge students acquired when they participated in independent research.
+Involvement in independent research helped students to take their course knowledge and transfer it to statistical computing applications, seeing the messiness of non-classroom applications.
 These experiences came predominantly in the form of working as a research assistant prior to entering graduate school, collaborating on a project in the first year of graduate school, or performing research for a master’s thesis, or ultimately a doctoral dissertation.

-Catherine, who still faces everyday computational struggles, attributes the majority of her application-specific computational knowledge to her experiences in independent research.
-She emphasized the importance of understanding how to work in a computing environment, such as R, which she learned from performing research, before she could begin to transfer the statistical knowledge she learned in the classroom:
+Catherine, who still faced everyday computational struggles, attributed the majority of her application-specific computational knowledge to her experiences in independent research.
+She emphasized the importance of understanding how to work in a computing environment, such as R, which she learned from performing research, before she began to transfer the statistical knowledge she had learned in the classroom:

 What I struggled with is [Methods of Data Analysis I] covers theory really well, but since I was new I spent most of my time trying to figure out how to apply that theory in [R].
 And even now I struggle transferring from R into actual statistical theory, when I'm writing my thesis.
 The way I had to approach it was I had to learn the R first, then I was able to look back on what I had actually done, in order to learn the statistics.

-Kelly described her experiences with data management for her master’s thesis as producing the most substantial contributions to her computational abilities.
-Often she attributed her intuition for solving computational problems to experiences she had “merging data sets” and learning to use conditional statements for her project.
-She emphasized the importance of her classroom Methods of Data Analysis knowledge in understanding “what statistical method to use,” but for becoming more computationally fluent she attributes that to her research experiences: “The data management stuff comes from independent research, trial and error, getting myself through.”
+Kelly described her experiences with data management for her master’s thesis as having produced the most substantial contributions to her computational abilities.
+Often she attributed her intuition for solving statistical computing problems to experiences she had “merging data sets” and learning to use conditional statements for her project.
+She emphasized the importance of her classroom Methods of Data Analysis knowledge in understanding “what statistical method to use,” but for becoming more computationally fluent she attributed that to her research experiences: “The data management stuff comes from independent research, trial and error, getting myself through.”
 Similar sentiments were voiced by Beth, with the majority of her computational knowledge stemming from her independent research.
 With the recommendation of her adviser, she taught herself how to create an Access database to store her data.
-In storing her project in this manner, she was able to learn important concepts in data structures, subsetting data “using qualifiers and criteria,” sorting data, all using SQL statements.
+In storing her project in this manner, she was able to learn important concepts about data structures, subsetting data “using qualifiers and criteria,” sorting data, all using SQL statements.

 Discussion